-Financial assets at fair value through profit and loss The City classifies the following financial assets at fair value through profit and loss:

-- debt investments which do not qualify for measurement at either amortised cost or fair value through other comprehensive income.

-- equity investments which the City has not elected to recognise fair value gains and losses through other comprehensive income.
+Financial assets at fair value through profit and loss The City classifies the following financial assets at fair value debt investments which do not qualify for measurement at either amortised cost or fair value through other comprehensive income. - equity investments which the City has not elected to recognise fair value gains and losses through other comprehensive income.